kragen/dercuano/markdown/rsync-message-base.md

 successful, however, if the routing nodes in the system are checking the signatures, which is a potential scalability bottleneck.

-XXX how does Git's protocol actually work?
+XXX how does Git’s protocol actually work?
 Originally it used rsync, but not the rsync delta-transfer algorithm mentioned below.

 This per-publisher-log protocol is only more efficient than the